jcocchi/CosmosDBPowerBIProxy/README.md

 ## Visualize Data with Power BI

 If you haven't already, download the latest version of [PowerBI Desktop](https://powerbi.microsoft.com/en-us/desktop/).
+Follow the steps below to connect your new data source to Power BI or follow this [tutorial](https://docs.azuredatabricks.net/bi/power-bi.html) from the Databricks documentation for more information.

 ## Get the JDBC URL